hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 _**Figure 5:** GPU Hardware Model -- SM (of a GP104/Pascal)_
 {: style="color:gray; font-size: 90%; text-align: center;" }

 As shown, the number of CUDA cores within an SM is substantial.
 In a GeForce GTX 1080, there are 20 streaming multiprocessors (SMs), each containing 128 CUDA processor cores, for a total of 2,560 cores.
-To efficiently manage and utilize this large number of cores, each SM employs a _single-instruction, multiple-thread_ (SIMT) approach, concurrent threads are created, managed, scheduled, and executed in a group of parallel threads, known as _warps_.
+To efficiently manage and utilise this large number of cores, each SM employs a _single-instruction, multiple-thread_ (SIMT) approach, concurrent threads are created, managed, scheduled, and executed in a group of parallel threads, known as _warps_.

 We will explore these details in the following section.